BU-ISCIII/openebench_gmi/README.md

 ### Containers info

-Each step run in its own container.
-Containers are build using a Dockerfile recipe which makes use of [SCI-F](https://sci-f.github.io/) recipes for software installation.
+Each step runs in its own container.
+Containers are built using a Dockerfile recipe which makes use of [SCI-F](https://sci-f.github.io/) recipes for software installation.
 All scif recipes are available in [scif_app_recipes repository](https://github.com/BU-ISCIII/scif_app_recipes).
-Singularity recipes are also provided (Not yet implemented in nextflow pipeline).
+Singularity recipes are also provided (Not yet adapted in nextflow pipeline).